M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 2. The call to [CreateNewObject](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CreateNewObject.html).
 3. The call to [CheckIn](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CheckIn.html).

-<p class="note">Note that <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SourceObjectFiles.html">SourceObjectFiles</a> does not <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#an-important-note-on-supported-object-types">support cloning, so cannot be called in an asynchronous manner on the M-Files Desktop client</a>.
-To resolve this we will <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the platform that the code is executing on</a> and use an asynchronous call on M-Files Web Access (which handles this for us), and a synchronous call on the M-Files Desktop client (lines 204-340).</p>
+Note that <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SourceObjectFiles.html">SourceObjectFiles</a> does not <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#an-important-note-on-supported-object-types">support cloning, so cannot be called in an asynchronous manner on the M-Files Desktop client</a>.
+To resolve this we will <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the platform that the code is executing on</a> and use an asynchronous call on M-Files Web Access (which handles this for us), and a synchronous call on the M-Files Desktop client (lines 204-340).
+{:.note}

 ```javascript
 // NOTE!
 This code is for demonstration purposes only and does not contain any kind of